Submission to the Australian Federal Government re possible amendments to the Racial Discrimination Act 1975

 But there has been a more important effect.
 That has been to give the mass media a rationalization for why they report and discuss “The Holocaust” with such egregious bias.

 Roughly a decade ago, I emailed Phillip Adams to ask why, after an hour-long, utterly one-sided interview he gave to one of David Irving’s most prominent critics on Late Night Live, in which Irving was repeatedly vilified, he didn’t invite Irving to reply.
-Adams responded that he didn’t think irving would dare accept.
-I emailed Irving to ask him directly if he was willing to be interviewed on Australian radio.
+Adams responded that he didn’t think Irving would dare accept.
+I emailed David Irving (for the first time) to ask him directly if he was willing to be interviewed on Australian radio.
 He said he most certainly was – but doubted the offer would come to anything.
 He was right.
 When I emailed Adams again to say Irving accepted, he ignored my correspondence.

 My fear is that, when the dust settles on this debate, Australia may end up with more – not less – irrational laws on the judicial enforcement of historical fact, with all “sides of politics’ cheering loudly.